-Last but not least, the BYOB locals-only institution in East Dallas, Urbano Cafe.
-This tiny and cozy American/Italian bistro has a very loyal following, and reservations are a must, even though it might be one Italian restaurant on this list you hadn’t yet heard of.
+BYOB locals-only institution in East Dallas, Urbano Cafe is a tiny and cozy American/Italian bistro has a very loyal following, and reservations are a must, even though it might be one Italian restaurant on this list you hadn’t yet heard of.
 It was opened in 2009, and at the time, was named the Best New Restaurant by D Magazine.
 The BYOB part drew in serious wine collectors who could pair their bottles with Urbano dishes!
 If you aren’t a wine collector or didn’t bring a bottle from home, don’t worry, you can pop next door and buy one at Jimmy’s Food Store!

 EAST DALLAS | DIRECTIONS

 Somewhat of an Uptown hidden gem, Avanti is a go-to for a week night date night or just when you're craving some pasta with a casual atmosphere.
 The atmosphere is super laid back, as if you're actually in Italy, and the patio is quaint and romantic offering the perfect vibes for an Italian meal paired with an Aperol Spritz.
 It's been open for 30+ years and sits right on McKinney Avenue, yet we still find people who haven't visited making it super underrated!
 Try the Avanti garlic loaf to start, and the fettuccini, Bolognese, or drool-worthy lamb chops.
 Dine in on Wednesdays for a special 3-course date night menu complete with wine!